Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 You can sustain patterns even while otherwise impaired (such as if you were banished, stunned or pacified); only casting new patterns is affected.

 Your patterns expire if you end your turn more than 12 tiles away from their target.
 If your concentration is lost, all patterns that you have cast or are sustaining immediately end, including any ongoing effects.
 You cannot sustain patterns lost in this way.
-Conditions and afflictions applied are not removed when this occurs, as they do not track which effect applied them.
+Ailments and afflictions applied are not removed when this occurs, as they do not track which effect applied them.

 ## Guild